soyrizo/Linux_Server_Item_Catalog/README.md

 Linux Server - Sports Item Catalog
 ==================================
-This is a Linux Server running on Lightsail.
+This is a Linux Server running the Item Catalog application on Lightsail which can be accessed here http://54.188.72.253.xip.io

 ## Instructions for accessing Linux Server
 i.
 IP address and SSH port for server access: 54.188.72.253:2200